esakal/react-workshop/workshop-guides/1-novice/novice-3.md

 - [ ] when user types 'i need your help', make `MessageCreate` to write to console 'Sorry, I'm very busy...' every 1 second eternally. [useful link](https://www.quora.com/Why-do-some-people-pretend-to-be-busy-and-occupied)
 - [ ] when user types 'lo tzarich tovot', make `App` to disconnect (which will cause `MessageCreate` to be unmounted).
 - [ ] make sure the writes to console log stops as `MessageCreate` is not there anymore.

+Once completed, you can review the suggested solution [here](https://github.com/esakal/react-workshop/pull/7)

 ### Ticket Novice-3.5 (state manipulations)
 > You can continue your work or checkout and continue with branch [novice-3.5](https://github.com/esakal/react-workshop/tree/novice-3.5)